Social work is one of the oldest professions dedicated to supporting individuals, families and communities throughout the lifespan.

 This presentation took attendees on a personal journey through a social work career in unconventional places.

 Click on the image below to view the March 26, 2018, presentation.

 Laura Robbins is Senior Vice President, Global & Academic Affairs and the Designated Officer for Graduate Medical Education at HSS.
 She joined the Hospital in 1989 as Director of Community Education and has been an Associate Professor at Weill Cornell Medical College since 1995.

 Dr. Robbins has also held many national appointments, including as Chair of the National Arthritis Foundation in 2004-2006.

-In her current role, Dr. Robbins leads and supports an array of programmatic activities across the continuum of academics related to the preparation for medical school, undergraduate, graduate and continuing medical education, as well as educational programing for public and patient populations.
+In her current role, Dr. Robbins leads and supports an array of programmatic activities across the continuum of academics related to the preparation for medical school, undergraduate, graduate and continuing medical education, as well as educational programming for public and patient populations.
 She is also responsible for developing and aligning the academic vision of HSS with its global strategic plan to transfer knowledge and expertise around the world.